MrAMS/bazel-chisel-demo/README.md

+⚠️ DEPRECATED: This repository is outdated and no longer maintained.
+Please refer to the more modern version [MrAMS/bazel-chisel-verilator-openroad-demo](https://github.com/MrAMS/bazel-chisel-verilator-openroad-demo).

+---

 # Bazel Chisel Demo

 A demonstration of building Chisel RTL with Bazel, including complete ASIC design flow (RTL → GDS).